nauralcodinglab/zeke_msc/README.md

 # Zeke W. MSc Project Code
 This repo contains the code library for the paper "Burst Coding Despite Unimodal Interval Distributions" by Williams et al.

+## Requirements

+Python 3.6.6 was used with anaconda 4.4.0 for the project.

+A list of all python libraries contained in the environment used on the project is provided in the file requirements.txt.
+However, not all of these libraries are needed for this project.
+I recommend checking the imports in each script and then using requirements.txt to be sure the correct version is used.

 ## Folders

 ### Results
 Folder containing data required for plots.
 Labeled by figure number from paper.

-##Files
+**This is not included in the git repo.
+Email the paper authors to get access.**

+## Files

+### requirements.txt
+Pip freeze of anaconda environment used for project. **Note that not all the libraries listed are necessary for the project!**

 ### plot_figure3-6:
 Code for plotting the associated figure.
-Each of these require the "results" folder to be in the current workspace and some of these require extra libraries contained in this repo.
+Each of these require the results folder to be in the current workspace and some of these require extra libraries contained in this repo.

 ### simulate3-6
 Code to simulate model and run analysis required for the associated figure of the paper.
 Requires cell_params3-6, cell_models and main_functions libraries.
 Note that simulate5 has suffix 1, 2 and simulate6 has suffix BSRM and SRM because two different models were used in the generation of each of these figures.